MichaelYoon-rgb/The-Impossible-Cookie/README.md

 # Cookie-Clicker-Source-Code
 **Welcome Fellow Cookie Clicker Fans**

+Check out a demonstration of the game here: https://youtube.com/shorts/FVE3LgXNMUA

 Any Clicker intrested in playing this modified version of the game will be warned, as the challenge is virtually impossible